torum/Image-viewer/docs/index.md

 Image Viewer can be also launched via command-line, meaning other applications or scripts can launch Image Viewer with following options.

-Slideshow interval in seconds (default 4 seconds):
+- Slideshow interval in seconds (default 4 seconds):
 `-i 4`  or `--interval=4`

-Slideshow random (default on):
+- Slideshow random (default on):
 `-r on`  or  `--random=on`
 `-r off`  or  `--random=off`

-Slideshow repeat (default on):
+- Slideshow repeat (default on):
 `-e on`  or  `--repeat=on`
 `-e off`  or  `--repeat=off`

-Slideshow start fullscreen (default off):
+- Slideshow start fullscreen (default off):
 `-f on`  or  `--fullscreen=on`
 `-f off`  or  `--fullscreen=off`

-Slideshow transitional effect (default on):
+- Slideshow transitional effect (default on):
 `-t on`  or  `--effect=on`
 `-t off`  or  `--effect=off`

-Picture stretch In (fit to window/screen when the size is bigger than window/screen. default on):
+- Picture stretch In (fit to window/screen when the size is bigger than window/screen. default on):
 `-i on`  or  `--stretchIn=on`
 `-i off`  or  `--stretchIn=off`

-Picture stretch Out (fit to window/screen when the size is smaller than window/screen. default off):
+- Picture stretch Out (fit to window/screen when the size is smaller than window/screen. default off):
 `-o on`  or  `--stretchOut=on`
 `-o off`  or  `--stretchOut=off`

-Load pictures in the sub folders as well when manually open a picture (default on):
+- Load pictures in the sub folders as well when manually open a picture (default on):
 `-u on`  or  `--includSubFolders=on`
 `-u off`  or  `--includSubFolders=off`

-Specify a moniter to show fullscreen slideshow (default 0 is the main moniter):
+- Specify a moniter to show fullscreen slideshow (default 0 is the main moniter):
 `-m 1`  or  `--moniter=1`

-stayOnTop
-Specify window should stay on top (default off):
+- Specify window should stay on top (default off):
 `-y on`  or  `--stayOnTop=on`
 `-y off`  or  `--stayOnTop=off`

-Help shows About dialog.
+- Help shows About dialog.
 `-h`  or  `--help`